jakesing/gatsby-swapstack/content/blog/how-on-deck-ran-10-highly-successful-newsletter-campaigns-through-swapstack/index.md

 ---
-title: How On Deck Ran 10+ Highly Successful Newsletter Campaigns Through Swapstack
+title: How On Deck Cut Their Cost-Per-Acquisition By 50% Through Newsletter Marketing
 author: vidya@swapstack.co
 date: 2022-05-27T22:13:07.606Z
-description: A brand case study to understand how they're driving 1000's of high-quality conversions through newsletter advertising.
+description: A brand case study to understand how they're driving 1000's of high-quality applicants through newsletter advertising.
 thumbnail: https://i.ibb.co/xhMgrcq/Swapstack-Designs-1.png
 ---
 ![How On Deck Ran 10+ Highly Successful Newsletter Campaigns Through Swapstack](https://i.ibb.co/xhMgrcq/Swapstack-Designs-1.png "How On Deck Ran 10+ Highly Successful Newsletter Campaigns Through Swapstack")

 > **Where Swapstack really wins out is the convenience of sponsoring several newsletters without having to individually hunt them down and build relationships with each one.**\
 > \
-> — On Deck
+> — Udit, Growth Marketer at On Deck

 ## Introduction